nehalvisawe/Web-Dev-Cohort/Notes.md

 Data Link Layer[frames]
 Physical Layer[bits]
 TCP is reliable and slow (becoz of 3 way Handshaking) while UDP is fast but not reliable
 * there are total 13 root servers all over world

+@ Date: 15 oct 2025
+VCS-(Version Control System) --> tracks history of codebase git init -start VCS in this project